mietaust/CS3321-Software-Analysis-and-Design-Team-4/README.md

 Include a section for credits in order to highlight and link to the authors of your project.

 License: Finally, include a section for the license of your project

+Your README should contain only the necessary information for developers to get started using and contributing to your project.
+Longer documentation is best suited for wikis, outlined below.